recolic/simple-vm-manager/README.md

 You can still create a VM in other way (like plain qemu), and put the disk image into `data/vm/VM_NAME/disk.img`.
 Everything will work perfectly.

+Or you can also use an existing qcow2 image as base image.
+Put it into `data/base/` and use it in init.settings.

 ## Thanks

 ChatGPT